jmcmeen/novus-retro/README.md

 # Novus Retro

 Code examples using various machine learning algorithms and Open AI Gym Retro.
+Tested with Python 3.8.7.

 Libraries you will need for most examples